Building Ray from source#

 • MINGW_DIR: used on Windows to find bazel.exe if not found in BAZEL_PATH

-Currently, Ray is built with optimizations, which can take a long time and interfere with debugging.
-To perform fast, debug, or optimized builds, you can run the following (via -c fastbuild/dbg/opt, respectively):
+By default, Ray builds with optimizations, which can take a long time and interfere with debugging.
+To perform fast, debug, or optimized builds, run the following (via -c fastbuild/dbg/opt, respectively):

-This will rebuild Ray with the appropriate options (which may take a while).
-If you need to build all targets, you can use "//:all" instead of //:ray_pkg.
+This rebuilds Ray with the appropriate options (which might take a while).
+If you need to build all targets, use bazel build //:all instead of bazel run //:gen_ray_pkg.

 To make this change permanent, you can add an option such as the following line to your user-level ~/.bazelrc file (not to be confused with the workspace-level .bazelrc file):